Somewhere above, as if waiting, the loversuns still shone.

 She kicked me with a hindleg.
 I stumbled and yelped.

 I lunged forward and swiped at her.
-But that swipe went wide as the bright white figure leaned away.
+But that swipe went wide as the bright-white figure leant away.
 The pairs of her legs crossed, but she wove it into her gait without a hitch, walking forward as if nothing had happened.

 But missing threw my balance off.
 About to teeter over, I threshed my wings and flailed.
 Between the two motions, I landed upright, but about to stumble again.
 This time though, I had all four of my feet on the ground.